Ithaca (island): History

-The island has been inhabited since the 4th millennium BC.
-It may have been the capital of Cephalonia during the Mycenaean period and the capital-state of the small kingdom ruled by Odysseus.
-The Romans occupied the island in the 2nd century BC, and later it became part of the Byzantine Empire.
+The island has been inhabited since the 4th millennium BCE.
+During the Mycenaen period it may have been the capital-state of a small kingdom (referenced by Homer as the one ruled by Odysseus).
+The Romans occupied the island in the 2nd century BCE, and later it became part of the Byzantine Empire.
 The Normans ruled Ithaca in the 13th century, and after a short Turkish rule it fell into Venetian hands (Ionian Islands under Venetian rule).

 Ithaca was subsequently occupied by France under the 1797 Treaty of Campo Formio.
 It was liberated by a joint Russo-Turkish force commanded by admirals Fyodor Ushakov and Kadir Bey in 1798 and subsequently became a part of the Septinsular Republic, which was originally established as a protectorate of the Russian Empire and Ottoman Empire.
 It became a French possession again in 1807, until it was taken over by the United Kingdom in 1809.
 Under the 1815 Treaty of Paris, Ithaca became a state of the United States of the Ionian Islands, a protectorate of the British Empire.
 In 1830, the local community requested to join with the rest of the newly restored nation-state of Greece.
 Under the 1864 Treaty of London, Ithaca, along with the remaining six Ionian islands, was ceded to Greece as a gesture of diplomatic friendship to Greece's new Anglophile king, George I. The United Kingdom kept its privileged use of the harbour at Corfu.

 First settlers

 Olive tree of Ithaca that is claimed to be at least 1500 years old.

-The origins of the first people to inhabit the island, which occurred during the last years of the Neolithic period (4000–3000 BC), are not clear.
-The traces of buildings, walls and a road from this time period prove that life existed and continued to do so during the Early Helladic era (3000–2000 BC).
-In the years 2000–1500 BC some of the population migrated to part of the island.
+The origins of the first people to inhabit the island, which occurred during the last years of the Neolithic period (4000–3000 BCE), are not clear.
+The traces of buildings, walls and a road from this time period prove that life existed and continued to do so during the Early Helladic era (3000–2000 BCE).
+In the years 2000–1500 BCE some of the population migrated to part of the island.
 The buildings and walls that were excavated showed the lifestyle of this period had remained primitive.

 Ithaca is to the upper right of the larger Kefalonia island in this picture.
 The small island in the top-right corner is the uninhabited Atokos island (NASA World Wind satellite picture).

 Hellenistic era

-During the ancient Hellenic prime (800–180 BC), independent organized life continued in the northern and southern part of the island.
+During the ancient Hellenic prime (800–180 BCE), independent organized life continued in the northern and southern parts of the island.
 In the southern part, in the area of Aetos, the town Alalcomenae was founded.
 From this period, many objects of important historical value have been found during excavations.
-Among these objects are coins imprinted with the name Ithaca and the image of Odysseus which suggest that the island was self-governed.
+These include coins impressed with the name Ithaca and the image of Odysseus, which suggest that the island was self-governed.